Tunis Safety Guide

 Watch out for these common tourist scams.

-Only exchange money at banks, official exchange offices, or ATMs.
-Count money carefully before leaving the counter.
-Avoid street exchanges entirely.
+Only exchange currency at official banks, authorized exchange bureaus, or ATMs.
+Count your money carefully before leaving the counter.

 Safety Tips